Soccer-Man City thrash Bayern 3-0 as Haaland reaches another milestone

 What had been an evenly matched game turned thoroughly in City's favour midway through the second half, and Bernardo Silva scored their second in the 70th minute, heading in a cross from Haaland.
 The Norwegian got a goal of his own six minutes later, striking from close range.

+Guardiola faced a familiar foe in Tuchel, who was Chelsea manager when they triumphed over City in the final in 2021.

+The Spaniard has won four Premier League titles, one FA Cup and four League Cups at City but European success has eluded the manager who won the trophy twice when in charge of Barcelona.

-The second leg takes place on April 19 at Munich's Allianz Arena.
+His confidence will be high that he can end that drought ahead of the second leg, which takes place on April 19 at Munich's Allianz Arena.

+"We don't think it is done.
+They are a good team and we are happy with the performance but we will have to try to win the game," Rodri added.

 (Reporting by Lori Ewing Editing by Christian Radnedge)